doombubbles/bg3-mods/README.md

 **Ring of Elemental Infusion** - Different Elemental Infusions on your weapon can now stack together

-**Boots of Psionic Movement** - Now also work with Partial Ilithid Fly
+**Boots of Psionic Movement** - Now also work with Partial Ilithid Fly, but can only proc once per turn in combat.

 ### Markoheshkir